The Decade of Mad Cow Disease

 2018 - 2019, DATA VISUALIZATION,

 GRADUATE THESIS PROJECT AT OCAD UNIVERSITY

 Data Viz Developer

 Tell the hidden stories about British Mad Cow Disease Crisis via an intuitive and interactive data visualization.

 The Decade of Mad Cow Disease is the final prototype of my thesis project, Data Humanism: Examining how the British newspaper, The Guardian, depicted the British Mad Cow Disease Crisis from 1986–1996.
 This research examines the use of data visualization not only to inform audiences about a particular event but mainly to humanize data and uncover the missing content and hidden stories.
 My final prototype consists of online interactive storytelling and a data visualization design.

-"We are ready to question the impersonality of a merely technical approach to data, and to begin designing ways to connect numbers to what they really stand for: knowledge, behaviors, people."
+"We are ready to question the impersonality of a merely technical approach to data, and to begin designing ways to connect numbers to what they really stand for: knowledge, behaviours, people."